 Voluntary and community sector support

 We're committed to being open and transparent in all our dealings with the VCS.
-This is set out in the Southwark Compact (pdf, 100kb) which is an agreement between us, the voluntary sector and other partners on the way we work together.
+This is set out in the Southwark Compact (pdf, 100kb) which is an agreement between us, the VCS and other partners on the way we work together.

-All organisations in receipt of grant funding from the council are required to abide by the Conditions of Grant Funding (pdf, 89kb).
+All organisations in receipt of grant funding from the council must abide by the Conditions of Grant Funding (pdf, 89kb).

-Central government departments or independent funders sometimes stipulate that applications for funding will not be accepted without local authority endorsement.
-We've produced some guidelines (pdf, 215kb) for how the council will decide whether to endorse an application.
+If your organisation needs the council to support for an application to another funder, we've produced some guidelines (pdf, 215kb) for how the council will decide whether to endorse an application.

 Other useful websites